exploring-github/test-markdown/README.md

 Dillinger uses Gulp + Webpack for fast developing.
 Make a change in your file and instantaneously see your updates!

 Open your favorite Terminal and run these commands.
+ZBCFEFSDF

 First Tab: